Fr. 52.50

 About the author

-Boria Sax teaches at Sing Sing prison and online in the graduate literature programme at Mercy College.
+Boria Sax teaches at Sing Sing prison and online in the graduate literature programme at Mercy University.
 He has published many books, which have won awards and been translated into numerous languages.
-His most recent is Avian Illuminations: A Cultural History of Birds (Reaktion, 2021).
+His most recent is Enchanted Forests: The Poetic Construction of a World before Time (Reaktion, 2023).

 Summary